13 Tips to Remove Dark Circles Under Eyes Permanently and Easily

 - To reduce puffiness, a temporary cause of dark circles, change your sleeping habits.
 Sleep on your back, elevating your head with one or more pillows.
 Gravity lets fluid buildup drain away.

-- Sleep well (doctors advise at least eight hours sleep daily) to have a fresh and circle-free face.
+- Sleep well (doctors advise at least eight hours of sleep daily) to have a fresh and circle-free face.
 Lots of sleep means less stress and thus less puffiness.

 - Control allergies and the puffiness they cause.
 Take proper medication for allergies to airborne materials like flour or smoke.
 If you have dust allergies, make your bedroom as dust-free as possible: use bare floors, put dust covers on mattress and pillows, and remove or cover upholstered furniture, clothes, books, and papers.